Seungri: Early beginnings and debut with Big Bang

 Seungri was noted for his dancing skills growing up, with the singer participating in the dance group II Hwa.
 Hoping to pursue a career in the entertainment industry, Seungri appeared in survival program Let's Coke Play!
 Battle Shinhwa, a reality television series to find the next Shinhwa.
 He was eventually eliminated in the ninth episode.
 Following his appearance on the show, Seungri was scouted by YG Entertainment to audition for the new boy band, Big Bang, alongside five other members: The formation of the group was documented on television.
 Despite the initial plan of debuting six members, Seungri and Hyun-seung risked elimination due to their lack of stage presence and were given one final opportunity to impress Yang Hyun-suk, founder of YG Entertainment.
-Ultimately Seungri was chosen to stay, while Hyung-seung (who went on to debut with the boy band Beast) was dropped before the official debut.
+Ultimately Seungri was chosen to stay, while Hyun-seung (who went on to debut with the boy band Beast) was dropped before the official debut.

 Following the release of several single albums, BigBang's first album Big Bang Vol.1 – Since 2007 was a moderate success.
 Seungri also recorded his first solo song "The Next Day" for the album.
 The group's breakthrough came with the release of their first extended play, Always (2007), which included the number one song "Lies".
 The song went on to top major Korean music charts for a record-breaking seven consecutive weeks,^{[3} and won the group the Song of the Year award at the 9th Mnet Korean Music Festival.^{[4} Their following EPs followed its predecessor's footsteps: Hot Issue yielded "Last Farewell" while Stand Up spawned "Day by Day"; both singles were chart-toppers.
 Seungri continued to hone his dancing skills by competing against bandmate Taeyang in several dance competitions, as well as against Super Junior's Eunhyuk, TVXQ's Yunho and Shinee's Taemin.
 He also choreographed a large portion of BigBang's dances.